Kirili4ik/collembola-DB/README.md

-Small collembola database.
+Simple collembola database.
 Made as a project on PostgerSQL course.

 For more info about collembolas check notion(in Russian): https://www.notion.so/kirili4ik/4b23d2f910444910b16f2b555562e01a